meggyyy0420/restaurant_list/readme.md

 # My Favorite Restaurant List

-A simple website for my favorite restaurant introduction
+A simple website for my favorite restaurant introduction  on heroku

 ## Features